-Gentle Yoga: Gentle Yoga is for everybody.
+Gentle Yoga: Gentle Yoga is for everybody from beginners to athletes.
 It focuses on breath, alignment and core integrity.
 Options are available for everybody, with special attention to safety and deep body intelligence.
-Appropriate for beginners and all practitioners who appreciate a deep and gentle approach to reducing stress and building strength and flexibility.
+Gentle yoga postures & stretches will decrease your risk of injury, increase blood flow to the muscles, improve postural misalignments, increase strength, and reduce stress.

-Sivananda Yoga 2 This course builds on the foundation laid in our Sivananda Yoga 1 course to prepare students for a full Sivananda hatha yoga practice.
-By the end of the course the practice will include: kapalabhati & aunuloma viloma (pranayama), 6 rounds of sun salutations (surya namaskar), a basic structure of 12 poses held for 3-5 minutes (asanas), and 15 minutes final relaxation (savasana).
+Hatha level 2-3 – This hatha yoga practice includes pranayama, surya namaskar, a basic structure of 12 asanas, each held for 3-5 minutes, and ends with a 15 minute savanna.
 Emphasis is placed on rhythmic breathing within postures held still, making smooth transitions, and quiet inward focus to observe the mind and body while calming the nervous system.
 Class opens and closes with Sanskrit mantras.
-When possible, to experience the deeper benefits of hatha yoga, class will close with 10 minute seated mediation.
-This course is ideal for experienced hatha yoga practitioners who are new to the Sivananda practice and for those who have completed the Sivananda Yoga 1 course who are ready to go deeper.
-Attendance at all 6 sessions is highly encouraged as each session builds on what was introduced the prior week.
+When possible, to experience the deeper benefits of hatha yoga, the practice will close with a 10-minute silent seated mediation.
+Ideal for experienced yoga practitioners.

 Yin Yoga uses gravity and long-held poses (3-7 minutes) to place the appropriate amount of stress on our fascia, the web of tissue that holds everything together.
-When we sit for long periods of time, whether in meditation or at desks and in cars, the connective tissue of the legs, pelvis, and spine become chronically contracted and tight, causing low back pain, reduced mobility, poor digestion, restless legs, sciatica, and many other energy blocks and health issues.
+When we sit for long periods of time, the connective tissue of the legs, pelvis, and spine become chronically contracted, tight and stuck, causing low back pain, reduced mobility, poor digestion, restless legs, sciatica, and many other energy blocks and health issues.
 Yin Yoga works to lubricate the connective tissue, dissolve the grunties (what the yogis called the knots in our muscles and facial web), and restore a healthful range of motion to the joints and energy flow throughout the body.
 Although most of our practice is floor work, this is not a restorative practice.
 We will not heat up our bodies as we do in an energetic Vinyasa practice.
 Yin yoga is simple, but it is not easy.
 It is a challenging practice that is a good balance for our predominantly Yang (busy) life-styles.
 In addition to the tremendous physical benefits, Yin Yoga is also a meditative practice, allowing us to slow down and quiet the mind.